PunkUnicorn/The-Return-of-Tom-Thumb/Event - Return to the giants house.md

 ## Supernatural aid
 The equipment they need, a balloon, with a basket for the four of them could become available in a convenient way, perhaps already obvious.
 It could be a balloon with a basket and it's powered by music.
 Music makes it go up and can bias the direction depending on the angle the music is coming from below the balloon.

+# THEY MUST ALSO HAVE GOTTEN A MAGIC COMPAS OR SOMETHING THAT HELPS NAVIGATE TO THE GIANTS HOUSE

+# NEED A THIRD ITEMY THINGT TO GO WTIH THE COMPAS THING AND THE BALLON, SO WE HAVE THREE

 - Also the giants house is half in the plane of clouds, so a balloon, if they go high enough in it, could theoretically reach it.
 The high clouds are too thin on air though, so it's difficult to play music.

 ### Travelling to the expansive forest